 When you hire Garratts’ Damp and Timber to solve your damp affliction, our contractors will take care of everything from diagnosis to clean up and once the job is completed, you’ll be hard-pressed to identify there was ever a problem in the first place!
 No third-party contractors, no half-jobs, just a comprehensive damp and timber treatment solution for your precious home.

-When you contact Garratt’s Damp and Timber to take care of your damp affliction or timber decay problem, you are offered a free, no-obligation survey which includes identifying the problem, discussing potential solutions and offering a comprehensive quote.
+When you contact Garratt’s Damp and Timber to take care of your damp affliction or timber decay problem, you are offered, a no-obligation survey which includes identifying the problem, discussing potential solutions and offering a comprehensive quote.
 If you are happy to go ahead, we will arrange a time and date to begin the work.

 On the date of your appointment, our expertly trained and friendly staff will arrive on time and prepare the area for work, ensuring to protect or cover surrounding surfaces and being conscious of existing decoration work in the affected space.
 We will identify and remove or repair the source of moisture, whether this is a broken gutter or plumbing leak, and install measures to prevent the same problem happening again.